imclab/crossfeed/README.txt

- --json file    (-j) = Set the output file for JSON. (def=none) --raw file     (-r) = Set the packet output file. (def=none) --tracker file (-t) = Set the tracker output file. (def=none) A file output can be disable by using 'none' as the file name.
+ --json file    (-j) = Set the output file for JSON. (def=none) --raw file     (-r) = Set the packet output file. (def=none) --tracker file (-t) = Set the tracker output file. (def=none) A file output can be disabled by using 'none' as the file name.
 Relative file names will use the cwd [C:\FG\17\build-cf]

 Tracker: Using PostgreSQL